qqueeeeee/community-health-monitoring-system/README.md

 Most community analytics focus on message counts or daily activity, which can be misleading.
 A server can appear active while slowly losing its core users.
 This project addresses that gap by tracking **weekly retention behavior** and translating it into interpretable health states.

-The system answers one central question:

-> *Is this community getting healthier, stagnating, or slowly declining — and why?*

----

-## Key Concepts

-* **Community health ≠ message volume**
-* Healthy communities are defined by **recurring participation**
-* Retention trends matter more than one-off activity spikes
-* Simple, explainable metrics outperform complex models in low-to-medium activity communities

 ---

 ## Data Source